ryanbressler/CloudForest/README.md

 When compiled with go1.1 CloudForest achieves running times similar to implementations in other languages.
 Using gccgo (4.8.0 at least) results in longer running times and is not recommended.
-This may change as gcc go addopts the go 1.1 way of implementing closures.
+This may change as gcc go adopts the go 1.1 way of implementing closures.

 References